-We run 2 ALP schedules a year, Neuro and Somatic.
-Each part of this program is 2-weeks long.
-We run Neuro in the Spring and Somatic in the Fall.
+We run ALP schedules throughout the year.
+Each module is 1 week long.
+Neuro 1, Neuro 2, Somatic 1 & Somatic 2.
+We run Neuro series in the Spring and Somatic series in the Fall.

 Where is the ALP held?

-All classes are held here and Center for Neurosomatic Studies headquarters in beautiful Clearwater, Florida only 10miles from the beach.
+Classes are held at the Center for Neurosomatic Studies headquarters in beautiful Clearwater, Florida only 10 miles from the beach.